Get Help Today(877) 648-4288

 The Dangers Of Propoxyphene Addiction And Withdrawal

 Propoxyphene, as with any Opioid, can be highly addictive no matter the potency.
 Despite it no longer being on the market, the people who used Propoxyphene in 2010 may still be battling addiction.
-If someone possesses a bottle of Propoxyphene, or Darvon or Darvocet, it can be a sign that they are obtaining it illegally.
-Symptoms of Propoxyphene abuse include:
+If someone possesses a bottle of Propoxyphene, or Darvon or Darvocet, it is a sure a sign that they are obtaining it illegally.
+Signs of Propoxyphene abuse include: